How to Get Life Insurance: Top 10 Life Insurance Companies in the Philippines

 Savings: There are several insurance plans like the “whole-life policy,” which offers long-term savings.
 Another kind of investment is the “variable universal life insurance.”

 The insurer is the insurance company.
 They write the policy and receive the premium.
-They keep the policy enforced as long as your premium is paid.
-They also pay the sum insured to your beneficiaries as long as the conditions are met.
+In addition, they keep the policy enforced as long as your premium is paid.
+Also, they pay the sum insured to your beneficiaries as long as the conditions are met.

 The insured is the individual who is covered by insurance.
 When unexpected things happen, and all the requirements are fulfilled, the insurer would pay your beneficiaries.